giniedp/fancygrid/README.md

         # specify cells that will be rendered with custom code
         grid.rendered(:actions)

-        # specify attributes that should be selected but not displayed
+        # specify attributes that should be selected but not rendered
         grid.hidden( :role_id )

         # build columns for associations